Euclidean-Norm-Induced Schatten-p Quasi-Norm Regularization for Low-Rank Tensor Completion and Tensor Robust Principal Component Analysis: Introduction

-In this paper, we focus on fast, accurate LRTC and TRPCA.
-Our contributions are as follows. \begin{itemize} \item We propose a new class of regularizers as a tensor rank proxy.
+In this paper, we focus on fast and accurate LRTC and TRPCA.
+Our contributions are two-fold: \begin{itemize} \item We propose a new class of regularizers as a tensor rank proxy for tensors of arbitrary order.
 These are based on the Euclidean norms of the component vectors in the form of CP decomposition.
-We show that the regularizers are monotonic transformations of Schatten-$p$ quasi-norms, where $p$ could be any positive value and the tensor could have arbitrary order.
-Hence, the regularizers proposed in \cite{bazerque2013rank,yang2016tensor,shi2017tensor} are special cases of our framework. \item We also provide asymmetric variational forms for the tensor Schatten-$p$ quasi-norm with discrete $p$.
-Each of the asymmetric regularizers could have only one nonconvex and nonsmooth term such that the optimization has fewer nonconvex and nonsmooth subproblems than the case of the symmetric regularizers for small $p$. \item The regularizers enable us to minimize Schatten-$p$ quasi-norms efficiently without performing SVD and hence solve large tensor recovery problems more efficiently.
-The regularizers also provide high recovery accuracy when $p$ is much less than $1$.
-When applying the regularizers to LRTC and TRPCA, the recovery performance is robust to the choice of initial rank. \item We provide a generalization error bound for LRTC, which is tighter than that of Foster and Risteski \cite{foster2019sum}.
-The bound applies to any CP-decomposition-based LRTC models and indicates that one can obtain a tighter bound by reducing the number and Euclidean norms of CP component vectors. \item We prove that when the number of observed entries is large enough, a smaller $p$ (but not too small) in the tensor Schatten-$p$ quasi-norm leads to a tighter generalization error bound.
-This guides the practical selection of sharper regularizers in LRTC from a theoretical perspective. \item We prove that a smaller $p$ (but not too small) in the tensor Schatten-$p$ quasi-norm leads to a tighter error bound for TRPCA.
-This guarantees the superiority of sharper rank regularizers in recovering low-rank tensors corrupted by sparse noises. \end{itemize} The numerical results of LRTC and TRPCA on synthetic data, image inpainting, and image denoising corroborate the effectiveness and superiority of our methods over state-of-the-art baseline methods.
+We show that the regularizers are monotonic transformations of Schatten-$p$ quasi-norms, where $p$ could be any positive value.
+We also provide asymmetric variational forms for the tensor Schatten-$p$ quasi-norm with discrete $p$.
+When applying the regularizers to LRTC and TRPCA, empirically, the recovery performance is robust to the choice of initial rank and the recovery accuracy is high when $p$ is much less than $1$. \item We provide generalization error bounds for LRTC with Schatten-$p$ quasi-norm regularization and LRTC with our regularizers.
+We show that a smaller $p$ (but not too small) in the tensor Schatten-$p$ quasi-norm or a smaller $q$ in the proposed regularizers leads to a tighter generalization error bound.
+More importantly, our theory indicates that for LRTC on $d$-order tensors, $p=1/d$ is always better than any $p>1/d$ in terms of the generalization error bound.
+Note that our bounds are also applicable to 2-order tensors.
+In other words, our bound works for LRMC.
+We also provide a recovery error bound for TRPCA with Schatten-$p$ quasi-norm regularization, which verifies the usefulness of small $p$ in TRPCA. \end{itemize} The experiments of LRTC and TRPCA on synthetic data, image inpainting, and image denoising demonstrate the effectiveness of the proposed regularization methods in comparison to a few baselines.
+Moreover, the numerical results related to the Schatten-$p$ quasi-norm or the proposed regularizers are consistent with the error bounds in our theorems.